 Do not read anything other than the instructions on the cover sheet prior to the time the exam is scheduled to begin.

-At that time, check to be sure that you have all the pages and that they are legible.
-If you are not using
+Check to be sure that you have all of the pages and that they are legible.
+If you are using Exam4, open the

 Exam4, write the course name and number on your bluebook, CD, or USB drive.

 Write your exam number on each bluebook in the space provided for name, not your name.

 Students are required to provide their own 8½ x 11 bluebooks.
 Do not use the smaller sized

 bluebooks.
 Bluebooks are available at the University Bookstore.
 The exam proctor will also always have some emergency blue books available.

 Students need to be sure to have all needed materials with them prior to the start of the exam.
 Students are not permitted to take